MUST SEE: Manatee steals Florida boy’s surfboard in viral video

-In a now-viral video that was shared with FOX 8 sister station News Channel 8, two friendly manatees approached the family, who are locals to the area, as they waited for the waves.
+In a now-viral video that was shared with News Channel 8, two friendly manatees approached the family, who are locals to the area, as they waited for the waves.

 Soon after, one manatee was caught on video swimming up to Evan and playfully stealing his surfboard.
 The boy laughed and let go of the board as the manatee floated on its back, holding the board against its stomach.